 The school offers academics in four categories.
 The primary school is for KG and class I. Montessori and traditional education are imparted in these classes.
 The junior school is from class II to V, the middle school is from class VI to VIII, and the senior school is from class IX to XII.

-In all these groups, development of the child is taken care of in the fields of education, sports, social behavior, teamwork etc. Students are encouraged to be independent.
+In all these groups, the development of the child is taken care of in the fields of education, sports, social behavior, teamwork, and leadership.
+Students are encouraged to be independent.

 With a structured academic schedule, students can choose their preferred streams in senior school.
 A co-ed school, Sishya School offers all-round development of a child and hence it is one of the top schools in Chennai.

 Padmanabha Nagar, Adyar, Chennai – 600020.

 The Nungambakkam Ladies Recreation Club established this school in 1958 with a mere 13 students on roll.
 Today, the school has over 8,000 students in five branches, which is a testimony of how well the school has fared over the years.